 They have announced an official hashtag for the debate, #scdebate, and the Twitter staff has curated a suggested follow list made up of mostly political commentators from both ends of the spectrum.

 Volkswagen has come up with an creative ad campaign that pokes fun at a smartphone feature that drives us all crazy- the autofill.

 If your Facebook feed is full of pics of old cartoon characters, you aren’t alone.
 The latest Facebook viral cause campaign has really taken off with the social media giant’s users.
 Be Part of the Newest Social Network That Everyone is Talking About!
-Join Today.
-Basically, people are changing their profile pictures to their favorite […]
+Start Your Trip Down Memory Lane Basically, people are changing their profile […]